 It is hot here in Central California and when it is hot I worry that my floofy Great Pyrenees rescue may not be getting enough water.
-Great Pyrenees are supposed to remain cool as their coat is insulated but by the way she pants it is hard to believe she is cool at all and I want to make her feel better.
+Great Pyrenees are supposed to remain cool as their coat is insulated but by the way she pants it is hard to believe she is cool at all and I want to make her feel better and stay hydrated.

 One way to keep pets cool is with a cooling mat but something far simpler is just making sure they are hydrated.

-Staying hydrated is easier with flavored water.
-Just like us, our dogs appreciate a little flavored water to make water taste more appealing.
+Keeping a dog hydrated is easier with flavored water.
+Just like us, our dogs appreciate a little flavored dog water to make water taste more appealing.

 Making dog flavored water is easy, simply add a small amount of dog bone broth or chicken stock to water for a nice refreshing treat.